-There are four components to the pre-departure portion of the course:
+There are three components to the pre-departure portion of the course:

-- a) Mandatory attendance (5%).
-Attendance at each of the two sessions is required, including your active participation. - b) Blog setup (5%).
-Each student is required to set up a blog, which will be used to post their pre-departure presentation and daily journals. - c) An individual report (10%).
+- a) Blog setup (10%).
+Each student is required to set up a blog, which will be used to post their pre-departure presentation and daily journals. - b) An individual report (10%).
 Each student will produce a short report that describes their travel experiences and country predictions.
 This needs to be completed before the 2nd workshop and posted on their blog.
 Each student will write short answers (50 word minimum) to each of the following questions: - My international experience to date is: - I want to go to China because: - I think the main professional work differences I will experience will be: - I think the main cultural differences I will experience will be: - I think the main political differences I will experience will be: - I think the students I meet in my country will be: - I think the major differences in living conditions will be: - I think the most enjoyable experience I will have during this trip will be:

-Each student will need to post this report to their blog by Friday March 27.
+Each student will need to post this report to their blog by Friday April 8.
 This report will be posted on website.
 Please be careful and remove anything that might be offensive to the people you are visiting (they may read our website).

-d) A group presentation (10%) Saturday March 28.
+c) A group presentation (10%) Friday May 6.

-Teams: We will have approximately 20 to 30 students, some from business and some from engineering.
-There will be 6 company visits, thus the students will work in teams of four to five students.
-Each team will be composed of both business and engineering students.
+Teams: We will have approximately 20 students, some from business and some from engineering.
+The students will work in teams of three to five students.
 Team assignment will be made during the first workshop to enable students to prepare for the trip before they leave the United States.